chuuuuu/algorithm/leetcode/critical-connections-in-a-network/README.md

 #### Tarjan's Algorithm

-For each edge, determine if the lowlink of one node is greater than the preorder number of another node.
+For each edge, determine if the lowlink of child is greater than the preorder of parent.

 Time complexity: `O(E)` for finding all cut vertex.